 In a similar vein, you can schedule your most difficult decisions for the morning.
 As the day goes on, your decision making capacity diminishes, and tackling the most important stuff first can help you put your best foot forward.

-3. Recognize decision fatigue
+3. Recognize the symptoms of decision fatigue

 Even just recognizing decision fatigue can be beneficial.
 It can push you to postpone demanding decisions for a time when you’re in a better position to make them, allowing you to make better choices about important topics.
 Don’t hesitate to respond with an “I’ll think about it and get back to you”!

-Whenever you feel that you might be experiencing decision fatigue, remind yourself – it’s not something negative or a failing on your part.
+Whenever you feel that you might be experiencing decision making fatigue, remind yourself – it’s not something negative or a failing on your part.
 It’s a natural psychological phenomenon that even the most successful people in the world take seriously and you should too.

 Did you find this article useful?
 Give it a clap!

 Psst!
 You can clap more than once if you really loved it 🙂